Tag Archive for: feed ingredients

 How To Know If Your Soybean Product Is Safe For Horses

 And the results, to be honest, are scary!
 The hulls in the photo at the front lit up like a Christmas tree!
 Bright pink everywhere indicating lots of active trypsin inhibitor.
-These ones I suspect have received no heat treatment at all and are totally unsuitable for horses.
+These ones likely have received no heat treatment at all and are totally unsuitable for horses.
 Yet they were packaged and sold specifically for horses.

 The ones in the back, you could see had received enough heat on the outside of the pellet to deactivate the trypsin inhibitor.
 BUT inside the pellets there was still pink indicating active trypsin inhibitor.